ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/full-api/+page.md

 // Initiate the component API
 const componentEvents = component();

-// Know when the model has been mounted or closed to run your own logic
+// Know when the component, both modal and inline has been mounted.
+// When using the modal type, you will also receive open and close events.
 // The property `reason` will be either "auto", "external", or "user" (see below) componentEvents.subscribe((event) => {
   /* Run anything you want */